Label: KOSELUGO- selumetinib capsule

 PATIENT PACKAGE INSERT

-KOSELUGO is a prescription medicine that is used to treat children 2 years of age and older with neurofibromatosis type 1 (NF1) who have plexiform neurofibromas that cannot be completely removed by surgery.
+KOSELUGO is a prescription medicine that is used to treat adults and children 1 year of age and older with neurofibromatosis type 1 (NF1) who have plexiform neurofibromas that cause symptoms and cannot be completely removed by surgery.

 Before taking KOSELUGO, tell your healthcare provider about all of your medical conditions, including if you: